Skip to content

 Why Is Late Frost So Dangerous?

-In addition to late frost, spring frost is also mentioned, which can occur long after winter has ended.
+Besides late frost, there’s also spring frost, which can occur long after winter has ended.
 But what makes it dangerous?
 According to the German Weather Service (DWD), it is a frost that occurs after the start of the growing season.
-This poses a significant risk in the garden because plants are already sprouting, encouraged by the spring sun, and some are even blooming.
+This poses a significant risk in gardens because plants, spurred by the spring sun, are already sprouting.
+Some are even blooming.
 Therefore, late frosts can cause damage, especially in fruit, vegetable, and wine cultivation, according to the DWD.

-For hobby gardeners, this means frost-sensitive plants, especially many vegetable varieties, are best planted in the garden soil only after the potential late frost phase.
+For hobby gardeners, this means frost-sensitive plants, especially many types of vegetables, should be planted in the garden soil only after the potential late frost period.
 Cold-sensitive potted plants that were stored indoors during winter should only be taken outside when it’s warm enough.
-Or at least brought back inside temporarily or wrapped warmly with fleece for the frosty night.
+Alternatively, they can be brought back inside temporarily or wrapped in fleece for a frosty night.

 When Are the Ice Saints?

 The end of the late frost danger in Germany is traditionally marked by the so-called Ice Saints.
-These are commemorative days honoring certain saints in May, after which, statistically speaking, sub-zero temperatures are unlikely.
+These are feast days in honor of certain saints in May, after which subzero temperatures are statistically rare.
 The Ice Saints occur on the same days each year.
-In northern Germany, Mamertus, Pancras, and Servatius (May 11 to 13) are considered Ice Saints.
-In the south and southeast of the country, in addition to Pancras and Servatius, Boniface (May 14) and “Cold Sophie” (May 15) are also included.
+In northern Germany, Mamertus, Pancras, and Servatius (May 11-13) are considered Ice Saints.
+In the south and southeast, Boniface (May 14) and “Cold Sophie” (May 15) are also included alongside Pancras and Servatius.

 More on the topic